 Burnside Hospital had been accredited by Australia’s leading independent authority on healthcare, the Australian Council on Healthcare Standards (ACHS), continuously since 1985.
 This is a professional and national recognition awarded to healthcare facilities that meet defined standards.

-In October 2014, ACHS recognised the high quality care delivered to patients of Burnside War Memorial Hospital by awarding it four years accreditation through its EQuIPNational program.
+In August 2018, ACHS recognised the high quality care delivered to patients of Burnside War Memorial Hospital by awarding it another four years accreditation through its EQuIPNational program.

 The EQuIPNational program is a rigorous, consumer focused program which measures how effective a healthcare organisation is in terms of patient care, based on standards developed by ACHS and the Australian Commission for Safety and Quality in Health Care in consultation with industry and consumers.
 These standards address the quality of the whole healthcare organisation and are developed with consumer input.
 It is a tool for healthcare organisations to continuously improve the quality of health care they deliver to the community.

 Organisations must demonstrate, during a four year period, how they have improved the healthcare services they deliver.
 The Burnside Hospital has achieved an outstanding result in this latest ACHS accreditation process, reflecting the ongoing hard work, professionalism and commitment of the Board, management team, staff and volunteers to providing safe, contemporary care to every patient, every time.

 The overall approach to meeting the requirements of the accreditation program which encompasses the mandated 10 National Safety and Quality Health Service Standards was evidenced during the 2018 Periodic Review.

 The survey provided Burnside an opportunity to demonstrate the strong commitment it has to providing safe, high quality healthcare to its consumers.

 The lead surveyor commenced the summation conference by saying: